 Kandal Village is Siem Reap’s secret shopping, eating and drinking destination, centred on and around hip Hup Guan Street in the increasingly cool little northern Cambodian city.

-Here’s how it happened and see our separate guide to where to shop, sip, eat, and spa.
+Here’s how it happened and what to expect.
+See our separate guide to where to shop, sip, eat, and spa in Kandal Village, Siem Reap’s hippest neighbourhood.

 Hip Hup Guan Street and Kandal Village, Siem Reap